Immunology Innovation Award

 - Work in broad, multidisciplinary teams to generate new and innovative research ideas

-- Pitch projects for seed funding to test the feasibility of their ideas
+- Pitch projects for seed funding to test the feasibility of your ideas

 Research ideas developed at the workshop should:

-- Lead to the significant advancement of our understanding of the processes involved in immune homeostasis
+- Lead to the significant advancement of our understanding of the processes involved in modulation of the immune state

-- Be relevant to understanding immune homeostasis in different disease modes: to explore how it is maintained, how it becomes perturbed and how it can be effectively harnessed for therapeutic use
+- Be relevant to understanding the modulation of the immune state in different disease modes: to explore how it is maintained, how it becomes perturbed and how it can be effectively harnessed for therapeutic use

 Applications are welcome from a wide range of disciplines, including those working in the fields of cancer and arthritis research, immunologists, physical scientists, healthcare professionals, engineers, and those working in the digital and technology space.

-Applicants do not need a specific expertise or background but must be:
+You do not need to have a specific expertise or background, but you must be: